 In fact, every hour you spend in a seated position increases your risk of heart disease by nearly 20 percent and your risk of early death from all preventable diseases by more than 10 percent, even if you exercise regularly.

 Since this day, I’ve never parked my vehicle close to the entrance of any destination, whether rain, sleet or snow.
 This holds true even if the parking lot is empty.
 Spontaneous physical activity means everything.

 Make time to get in a little activity whenever you can.
 This can be as simple as parking your vehicle far away from your final destination or even opting for the stairs instead of an elevator or escalator if you’re physically capable of doing so.

 Physical activity doesn’t have to be all or nothing and exercise shouldn’t be a one-time a day event.
 Do a little something whenever you can to improve your health and your life.

 Learn how to incorporate physical activity into your everyday routine.
 Get your copy of Leaving Your Fat Behind today!
-For more of the latest and greatest in health, fitness, and nutrition, "Like" me on Facebook at Nina Cherie, PhD of Complete Health Solutions and follow me on Twitter at @NinaCheriePhD.
+For more of the latest and greatest in health, fitness, and nutrition, "Like" me on Facebook at Dr. Nina Cherie Franklin and follow me on Twitter at @NinaCheriePhD.